Ki-sra/Ki-sra/README.md

 ### 👀 Aspiring developer passionate about coding and problem-solving

-- 🌱 I'm currently learning **HTML, CSS, Python, and expanding my skills**
+- 🌱 I'm currently learning **React, laravel and expanding my skills**

 - 👯 I'm looking to collaborate on **web and software projects**